stefanmaston/Sunthetics-CHP2X-system/README.md

 # Sunthetics CHP2X Simulation

 An interactive Streamlit application for simulating and analyzing CHP2X (Combined Heat, Power, and X) projects, specifically focused on methanol production with revenue sharing financial model.
-The Suntehtics CHP2X system produce stored solar energy at beneficial LCOE level, and zero intemittency creating renewable energy with baseload capability similar to traditional energy sources.
+The Sunthetics CHP2X system produce stored solar energy at beneficial LCOE level, and zero intemittency creating renewable energy with baseload capability similar to traditional energy sources.

 ![Bild 2025-05-19 kl  16 43](https://github.com/user-attachments/assets/4a60a2f4-d160-4556-97a1-a3378cc5f840)